 Images in HTML

 In the beginning, the Web was just text, and it was really quite boring.
 Fortunately, it wasn't too long before the ability to embed images (and other more interesting types of content) inside web pages was added.
-It is logical to start with the humble <img> element, used to embed a simple image in a webpage, but there are other types of multimedia to consider.
+It is logical to start with the humble <img> element, used to embed an image in a webpage, but there are other types of multimedia to consider.
 In this article we'll look at how to use it in depth, including the basics, annotating it with captions using <figure>, and detailing how it relates to CSS background images, and we'll introduce other graphics available to the web platform.

 Multimedia and Embedding Images